|Enter drug name|

 Who should NOT take this medication?

-Ursodiol should not be taken by anyone who is allergic to ursodiol or to any of the ingredients of the medication.
+Do not take ursodiol if you are allergic to ursodiol or any ingredients of the medication.

 What side effects are possible with this medication?